PrismaticPolygon/Distributed-Systems-Coursework/README.md

 By default, each FE sends requests to 2 separate RMs.
 The system is therefore tolerant of 1 failure.
 In order to test this, a replica may be shut down mid-operation.
 This parameter is encoded as `FAULT_TOLERANCE` in `frontend.py`.

+All ratings are associated with a user ID.
+There are 611 user IDs in the ratings DB: if no ID is inputted, a random ID in the range `0 - 611` is selected: this is displayed on operations.